i30817/libretrofuzz/README.rst

                               fail may cause false positives, but can increase matches in sets with nonstandard names.
                               [default: fail]
-  --meta, --no-meta           Match name () delimited metadata, --no-meta may
+  --merge, --no-merge         For each game, download missing thumbnail types,
-                              cause false positives, but can increase matches in sets with nonstandard names.  [default: meta]
+                              --no-merge disables the download if there is at least one and avoids mixing system sources on repeated calls of the program.  [default: merge] --meta, --no-meta           Match name () delimited metadata, --no-meta may cause false positives, but can increase matches in sets with nonstandard names.  [default: meta]